-(a) Every party to litigation and its counsel are responsible for taking reasonable and proportionate steps to preserve relevant and discoverable ESI within its possession, custody or control.
+- (a) Every party to litigation and its counsel are responsible for taking reasonable and proportionate steps to preserve discoverable ESI within its possession, custody or control.
 Determining which steps are reasonable and proportionate in particular litigation is a fact specific inquiry that will vary from case to case.
-The parties and counsel should address preservation issues at the outset of a case, and should continue to address them as the case progresses and their understanding of the issues and the facts improves.

-- (b) Discovery concerning the preservation and collection efforts of another party may be appropriate but, if used unadvisedly, can also contribute to the unnecessary expense and delay and may inappropriately implicate work product and attorney-client privileged matter.
-Accordingly, prior to initiating such discovery a party shall confer with the party from whom the information is sought concerning: (i) the specific need for such discovery, including its relevance to issues likely to arise in the litigation; and (ii) the suitability of alternative means for obtaining the information.
-Nothing herein exempts deponents on merits issues from answering questions concerning the preservation and collection of their documents, ESI, and tangible things. - (c) The parties and counsel should come to the meet and confer conference prepared to discuss the claims and defenses in the case including specific issues, time frame, potential damages, and targeted discovery that each anticipates requesting.
+Factors to be considered include the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
+The parties and counsel should address preservation issues at the outset of a case, and should continue to address them as the case progresses and their understanding of the issues and the facts develops. - (b) Discovery concerning the preservation and collection efforts of another party may be appropriate but, if used unadvisedly, can also contribute to the unnecessary expense and delay and may inappropriately implicate work product and attorney-client privileged matter.
+Accordingly, prior to initiating such discovery a party shall confer with the party from whom the information is sought concerning: (i) the specific need for such discovery, including its relevance and proportionality to the claims and defenses in the litigation; and (ii) the suitability of alternative means for obtaining the information.
+Nothing herein exempts deponents on merits issues from answering questions concerning the preservation and collection of their documents, ESI, and tangible things. - (c) The parties and counsel should come to the meet and confer conference prepared to discuss the claims and defenses in the case including specific issues, temporal and geographic scope, potential damages, and targeted discovery that each anticipates requesting.
 In addition, the parties and counsel should be prepared to discuss reasonably foreseeable preservation issues that relate directly to the information that the other party is seeking.
-The parties and counsel need not raise every conceivable issue that may arise concerning their preservation efforts; however, the identification of any such preservation issues should be specific. - (d) The following categories of ESI generally are not discoverable in most cases, and if any party intends to request the preservation or production of these categories, then that intention should be discussed at the meet and confer or as soon thereafter as practicable: - (1) "deleted," "slack," "fragmented," or "unallocated" data on hard drives; - (2) random access memory (RAM) or other ephemeral data; - (3) on-line access data such as temporary internet files, history, cache, cookies, etc.; - (4) data in metadata fields that are frequently updated automatically, such as last-opened dates; - (5) backup data that is substantially duplicative of data that is more accessible elsewhere; and - (6) other forms of ESI whose preservation requires extraordinary affirmative measures that are not utilized in the ordinary course of business. - (e) If there is a dispute concerning the scope of a party's preservation efforts, the parties or their counsel must meet and confer and fully explain their reasons for believing that additional efforts are, or are not, reasonable and proportionate, pursuant to Rule 26(b)(2)(C).
+The parties and counsel need not raise every conceivable issue that may arise concerning their preservation efforts; however, the identification of any such preservation issues should be specific. - (d) The following categories of ESI generally are not discoverable in most cases, and if any party intends to request the preservation or production of these categories, then that intention should be discussed at the meet and confer or as soon thereafter as practicable: - (1) "deleted," "slack," "fragmented," or "unallocated" data on hard drives; - (2) random access memory (RAM) or other ephemeral data; - (3) on-line access data such as temporary internet files, history, cache, cookies, etc.; - (4) data in metadata fields that are frequently updated automatically, such as "last- accessed" timestamps; - (5) data that is substantially duplicative of data that is more accessible elsewhere, such as backup data; and

+- (6) other forms of ESI whose preservation requires extraordinary affirmative measures that are not utilized in the ordinary course of business. - (e) If there is a dispute concerning the scope of a party's preservation efforts, the parties or their counsel must meet and confer and fully explain their reasons for believing that additional efforts are, or are not, reasonable and proportionate, pursuant to Rules 26(b)(1) and 26(b)(2)(C).
 If the parties are unable to resolve a preservation issue, then the issue should be raised promptly with the Court.